 Firm evidence is an essential foundation for any Local Housing Strategy and a full assessment of current and future housing need has been carried out in the Housing Need and Demand Assessment (HNDA) 2011.
 This sets out the requirements for both affordable and market housing over the next 10 years.
-The information from the HNDA assists with the development of the Clackmannanshire Housing Strategy.

-Further evidence has been gathered in the form of comprehensive public and private sector stock condition surveys.
+Further evidence has been gathered by public and private sector stock condition surveys.
 Together, these paint a picture of the physical quality of our housing stock.